content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/java-object-class.md

 1\.
 Object Class in Java

-1.1 Methods of Object Class
+1.1 Methods of object class

 2\.
 Object Cloning in Java